tpluscode/tpluscode.github.io/source/_posts/2019-06-24-testing-hypermedia-api.markdown

 There seems to be just a handful of research papers and even less development going on around testing hypermedia APIs.
 The problem with research papers is also that most of them don't really produce concrete, runnable tools.
-The only one that does from those mentioned below, is not available for download apparently.
+The only one that does from those mentioned below, is apparently not available for download.

-A fairly recent library exists called [Hyperactive](https://github.com/Tabcorp/hyperactive).
+A fairly recent library exists, called [Hyperactive](https://github.com/Tabcorp/hyperactive).
 It crawls an API to check that the links are not broken between resources.
 Unfortunately it is essentially just that, a simple crawler.

 A similar paper has been published in 2010 titled [Connectedness testing of RESTful web-services][ctorws] by Sujit Chakrabarti of Bangalore.
 The approach the authors take is quite similar to the proposed DSL.
-The downside, shown also in the papers I mention below, is that it seems to be tightly couple to URL structures and specific implementation details, such as HTTP methods.
+The downside, shown also in the papers I mention below, is that it seems to be tightly coupled to URL structures and specific implementation details, such as HTTP methods.
 Our approach differs in that it should rely more on the hypermedia control rather than out-of-band information.